khaledhasanirfan/scholarship-tracker-v1/README.md

 # Scholarship Tracker

 Trying to build a useful app for aspirants of higher studies who are looking for scholarships.
 This is the first noob version.
+Using Codex here fully

 ## Local development